 Bragg Creates the Army of Tennessee

 Satisfied with Bragg’s rebuttal, Davis ignored requests to relieve the general of his command.
 Understandably, Bragg’s relationships with his subordinate officers were strained when he rejoined his forces.
 On November 7, 1862, Bragg issued General Orders, No. 143, reorganizing the Army of the Mississippi into two corps commanded by Polk and William J. Hardee.
-Two weeks later, he issued General Orders, No. 151, on November 20, again shaking up the command structure.
-Bragg created a third army corps, commanded by Edmund Kirby Smith, from troops from the Department of East Tennessee.
+Two weeks later, he issued General Orders, No. 151, again shaking up the command structure.
+Bragg created a third army corps, commanded by Kirby Smith, from troops from the Department of East Tennessee.
 The general designated his newly structured command as the Army of Tennessee.

 Battle of Stones River

 When Bragg returned from Richmond, he withdrew his forces from Knoxville to new defensive positions around Murfreesboro, Tennessee.
-When the Army of the Cumberland, now commanded of Major General William S. Rosecrans, approached Bragg’s defenses, Bragg attacked on December 31, 1862.
+When the Army of the Cumberland, now commanded by Major General William S. Rosecrans, approached Bragg’s defenses, Bragg attacked on December 31, 1862.
 The ensuing Battle of Stones River (also known as the Battle of Murfreesboro) resulted in a tactical draw, but Bragg withdrew to Tullahoma, Tennessee on January 3.
 Once again, Bragg’s subordinates lobbied for his dismissal.
 President Davis left the decision up to Bragg’s superior, General Joseph Johnston, who sided with Bragg.

 In 1863, Rosecrans continued his offensive, driving Bragg from his defensive positions at Tullahoma in June and out of Chattanooga in September.
 Throughout this period, dissension within the chain of command hampered the Confederate cause.
-On several instances, Bragg’s subordinates refused to follow orders he issued.
+On several occasions, Bragg’s subordinates refused to follow orders he issued.

 Battle of Chickamauga